google/ExoPlayer/docs/customization.md

 ~~~
 {: .language-java}

-The same approach can be used to configure and inject `HttpDataSource.Factory`
+The same approach can be used to configure and inject HTTP-based
-implementations provided by the [Cronet extension] and the [OkHttp extension],
+`DataSource.Factory` implementations provided by the [Cronet extension] and the
-depending on your preferred choice of network stack.
+[OkHttp extension], depending on your preferred choice of network stack.

 ### Caching data loaded from the network ###